 Filing an Eviction Appeal

-It is important that you read the entire tab carefully before you try to appeal, and that you fill out the required forms completely.
+includes forms and instructions for filing your appeal.
+If you choose to file an appeal without an attorney, it is important that you read all of the instructions carefully before you try to appeal, and that you fill out the forms completely.

 In an eviction proceeding, the only